Darrington Bluegrass Festival FAQs

 When do the music performances happen?

 The music begins late Friday afternoon and there are performances all day on Saturday.
-The last performance ends at 5:00pm on Sunday afternoon.
+The last performance ends around 5:00pm on Sunday afternoon.

 When is the schedule announced?

-The schedule is usually published on our website a month before the festival.
+The schedule is usually published on our website and on our Facebook page in April or May.

 TICKETS